No credit. [P]

 |Demonstrate fluency of music reading.||H3|

+The instructors will facilitate student participation in a recital setting.
 Students will perform regularly for their classmates and a public audience to develop their performing and musical abilities.
+The instructors will monitor individual progress, and group experiences will be a feature of each class period.
+The instructor will hold weekly office hours to address further questions and student needs outside of class time.
 Students will also attend concerts and other live performances to study professional performers.
+The final grade will be based on class participation and recital decorum.

 College-wide policies and resources